 John’s client base includes leading organisations in Engineering, Manufacturing, Construction, Defence, IS/IT and Education.
 He is an associate with Loughborough Business School and is a senior consultant and course director with a number of well-known training organisations.
-Whilst his work is centred in the UK, he frequently works internationally in Europe, the Middle East and Asia.
+Whilst his work is centred in the UK, he frequently works internationally in Europe, the USA, the Middle East and Asia.

 ‘I really liked the practical exercises’

 ‘There was certainly a lot to think about’

 ‘John’s experience was excellent’

 ‘The group was encouraged to interact very well’